-Although stock management and fisheries are not transboundary in nature, there is a potential overlap of the stocks between USA and Russian waters.
-The United States and Russian Federation maintain the bilateral Intergovernmental Consultative Committee (ICC) fisheries forum pursuant to the U.S.-Soviet Comprehensive Fisheries Agreement, signed on May 31, 1988.
-The Convention on the Conservation and Management of Pollock Resources in the Central Bering Sea.
-The previous clause also outlined the Convention on the Conservation and Management of Pollock Resources in the Central Bering Sea, of which USA and Russia are members.
+Although stock management and fisheries are not transboundary in nature, there is a potential overlap of the stocks between U.S. and Russian waters.
+The United States and Russian Federation maintain the bilateral ICC fisheries forum pursuant to the U.S.-Soviet Comprehensive Fisheries Agreement, signed on May 31, 1988.
+The previous Clause outlines the Convention on the Conservation and Management of Pollock Resources in the central BS, of which U.S. and Russia are members.

-Cooperation between USA and Russian authorities has occurred as a result of the bilateral ICC.
-These meetings have resulted in US vessels doing acoustic surveys with Russian Federation scientists in the Federation's zone of the Bering Sea (near Cape Navarin), where a small portion of U.S. pollock moves into.
+Cooperation between U.S. and Russian authorities has occurred as a result of the bilateral ICC.
+These meetings have resulted in U.S. vessels doing acoustic surveys with Russian Federation scientists in the Federation's zone of the BS (near Cape Navarin), where a small portion of U.S. pollock moves.

-Results of the USA acoustic surveys for pollock in Russian waters are considered as part of the annual stock assessment process as appropriate.
-The biennial acoustic-trawl survey is conducted between June and August by NOAA fisheries scientists aboard a U.S. government research vessel (currently NOAA ship Oscar Dyson) to monitor pollock on the eastern Bering Sea shelf and slope.
-Results from this acoustic-trawl survey provide midwater pollock abundance and spatial distribution information by length and age from Bristol Bay in the United States to Cape Navarin, Russia, over bottom depths of approximately 50 m to 1000 m.
-Temperature, salinity and other water column properties are measured.
+Results of the U.S. acoustic surveys for pollock in Russian waters are considered as part of the annual stock assessment process as appropriate.
+The biennial acoustic-trawl survey is conducted between June and August by NOAA fisheries scientists aboard a U.S. government research vessel (currently NOAA ship Oscar Dyson) to monitor pollock on the EBS shelf and slope.
+Results from this acoustic-trawl survey provide midwater pollock abundance and spatial distribution information by length and age from Bristol Bay in the United States to Cape Navarin, Russia, over bottom depths of approximately 50-1,000 m.
+Temperature, salinity, and other water column properties are measured.
 Midwater and bottom trawl catches associated with the acoustic backscatter are enumerated by species or species group.
 Preliminary spatial distributions of euphausiid backscatter are also estimated.

 Honkalehto, T., A. McCarthy, P. Ressler, and D. Jones.
 2013.
 Results of the acoustic-trawl survey of walleye pollock (Theragra chalcogramma) on the U.S. and Russian Bering Sea Shelf in June - August 2012 (DY1207).
 AFSC Processed Rep. 2013-02, 60 p.
 Alaska Fish.
 Sci.
 Cent., NOAA, Natl.
 Mar.
 Fish.
-Serv., 7600 Sand Point Way NE, Seattle WA 98115. https://www.fisheries.noaa.gov/inport/item/28146
+Serv., 7600 Sand Point Way NE, Seattle WA 98115.

-Numerical Starting score Number of EPs NOT met Overall s score Scoring: ring: 10 -(0 x x 3) = 10 I Confidence Rating: Low (score = 1) Me edium (score = 4 or 7) 🗆] High (score = 10) 🗵 Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Lackin parar or NC g in two neters re = 4 Minor NC Lacking in one parameter Score = 7 Full Confo Fulfills all pa Score : rameters Comormano.
-Critical □ Maj or 🗆 Minor None \boxtimes Non-Conformance e Number (if applicable e):
+Numerical Starting score Number of EF 's NOT met Overall score Scoring: 10 - (0 10 Confidence Rating: Low (score = 1) Medium (score = 4 or 7) High (score = 10) ⊠ Critical NC Major NC Minor NC Non- Conformance: Lacking in three or more parameters Score = 1 Lacking in two parameters Score = 4 Lacking in one parameter Score = 7 Full Conformance Fulfills all parameters Score = 10 oomonnanee.
+Critical  Major  Minor 🗆 None